-Using the horizontal arrows select an output, then force closing (pressing button), opening (pressing button) or normal work (pressingbutton).
+Using the horisontal arrows select an output, then force closing (pressing button), opening (pressing button) or normal work (pressing button).
 The changes have an immediate effect.

-To force the desire value of current output 4-20 mA press OUT1 or OUT2.
+To force the desire value of current output 4-20 mA press OUT11 or OUT2.

-Then insert the value using $\frac{1}{2}$ and $\frac{1}{2}$ buttons, and then press the OK button.
-To restore normal operating of 4 - 20 mA outputs press OUT1 or OUT2.
+Then insert the value using that buttons, and then press the ok button.
+To restore normal operating of 4-20 mA outputs press out or output or outp

-12.2 Port RS-485 / RS-422
+12.2 Port RS-485/RS-422

 Function RS-485 monitor is a service function.
 After selecting, the ALARM LED blinks when data exchange on the RS-485 bus.
-To end a function, press the button QUIT.
+To end a function, press the button